florianackle/budget-planner/knowledgebase/CLONE-PROJECT.md

 ```

 ### start database
-Go to the root directory
+Go to the root directory an rund
 ```bash
   docker-compose up --build
 ```

 ### start backend
-Go to the backend directory
+Go to the backend directory (/backend)

 ```bash
   cd budget-planner\backend